 The cat-eye demoness and Tanya stayed longer on the outside, as they now have to figure out how to get back to the circle of hell, without being sucked into the trinity’s realm.
 The male demons are aware they are outside, so I was going to figure out something on my own too.

 I recalled that while being a male demon, I was able to do more.
-However, if I reshape, I have to be very careful, the trinity on the other hand, will try to approach me as they know nothing about me, besides I don’t know if I can keep up with the male appearance for long enough to deceive them.
+However, if I shapeshift, I have to be very careful, the trinity on the other hand, will try to approach me as they know nothing about me, besides I don’t know if I can keep up with the male appearance for long enough to deceive them.

 While standing in front of the mirror, I saw Leann drawing a symbol in it.
 She couldn’t see me so I just stared while she finished a sigil, a three faced woman that resembled of Hecate’s statue.
 She must be seeking resources to enter hell or something, a few minutes later, a heat so intense was behind me, like a pit of fire was placed on my back.